 Competitors entered in the 400 Fast Lap (males and females) and in the Open 1500 (males and females) must marshall and mark their name off with the Chief Marshall at least 5 mins prior to their start time, or they will not be permitted to compete.
 The start time will not be held for late competitors.

 All swimmers will be required to have an official swim cap and an official body marked identification number.
 All swimmers will be timed and will require a timing band on their ankle.
 The timing band must remain on the individual throughout the event.
-There is a timing Band for each event that you swim in, so please be aware of which Timing Band is for which event.
+Swimmers swimming multiple events will keep the same timing band until their last event.

 Swimmers must swim the course as marked on the race map below.
 Any variation to the course will be announced prior to the start by the Race Director.